 Queensland Hydrogen Industry Development Fund

-As part of the strategy, we established the Hydrogen Industry Development Fund (HIDF) to drive investment and accelerate development of hydrogen projects in Queensland.
+As part of the strategy, we established the Hydrogen Industry Development Fund to drive investment and accelerate hydrogen projects in Queensland.

 Hydrogen development for planning scheme drafting

-Guidance for local governments ( 2.5 MB) to help ensure local planning schemes are drafted to appropriately support a sustainable hydrogen industry in Queensland have been prepared.
+Hydrogen developments - Guidance for local government in plan drafting ( 1.3 MB) to help ensure local planning schemes are drafted to appropriately support a sustainable hydrogen industry in Queensland has been prepared.

-Local governments play an effective role supporting the growth of the hydrogen industry in Queensland as well as the National Hydrogen Strategy.
+Local governments will play an important role in supporting the growth of the hydrogen industry in Queensland as well as the National Hydrogen Strategy.

 Queensland Hydrogen Projects